cginternals/webgl-operate/README.md

 Please note that deployment of documentation and examples is managed by CG Internals manually for now.

-## Visual Studio Code configuration
+# Visual Studio Code configuration

-"[Visual Studio Code](https://code.visualstudio.com/) is a code editor redefined and optimized for building and debugging modern web and cloud applications."
 Please not that the workspace configuration `.vscode/settings.json` has automatic format on save enabled.

-#### tasks

 All the above scripts, namely `build, build-lib, build-dist, lint, cleanup, start, start-watch, doc`, as well as `test` can be triggered from within Visual Studio Code.
 The intended workflow is to bind a key (e.g., ctrl+alt+t) to open the task selection and trigger the desired task.
 The tasks are configured in `.vscode/tasks.json`.

-## Related Work
+# Related Work

 * [ES6 Specification](http://www.ecma-international.org/ecma-262/6.0/)
 * [ES6 Modules](http://www.2ality.com/2014/09/es6-modules-final.html)